dominodatalab/ranchhand/README.md

 Please submit any feature enhancements, bug fixes, or ideas via pull requests or issues.
 If you need to test local changes e2e, you can do so using Vagrant and Virtualbox.
 Here are the recommended steps:

-1. Make sure you have Vagrant and VirtualBox installed by running `brew cask install vagrant virtualbox`
+1. Make sure you have Vagrant and VirtualBox installed by running `brew install --cask vagrant virtualbox`

 1. Create one or more VMs.
 For convenience, a pre-configured [Vagrantfile](./test/Vagrantfile) is available.

     ```shell
     cd test/
+    # only specify one distro below
     NODE_COUNT=N NODE_DISTRO="ubuntu_jammy|ubuntu_focal|rhel" vagrant up
     ```

-1. Use `ansible` to launch a Ranchhand run against your VM(s) and verify your changes.
+1. Use `ansible` to launch a local RanchHand run against your VM(s) and verify your changes.

     ```shell
     ansible-galaxy install -r ansible/requirements.yml